Brain activity may help predict fall risk in older adults

-People whose brains work the hardest when they try to walk and talk at the same time may have a higher risk of falling in the future than seniors who can do both with ease, a new study suggests.
+(Reuters Health) - People whose brains work the hardest when they try to walk and talk at the same time may have a higher risk of falling in the future than seniors who can do both with ease, a new study suggests.

-Past research has shown that when older people perform cognitively demanding tasks, their brains become more active to handle the challenge, said lead study author Dr. Joe Verghese, director of the division of cognitive and motor aging at Einstein and Montefiore Health System in New York.
+Past research has shown that when older people perform cognitively demanding tasks, their brains become more active to handle the challenge, said lead study author Dr. Joe Verghese, director of the division of cognitive and motor aging at Albert Einstein College of Medicine and Montefiore Health System in New York.

 For the current study, researchers used forehead sensors to measure changes in oxygen levels in the front of the brain when 166 elderly adults walked, recited the alphabet and did both tasks at once.
 Oxygen levels rise when the brain is harder at work.